On Recursive Edit Distance Kernels with Application to Time Series Classification: Notations and mathematical backgrounds

 \subsection{Indefiniteness of elastic distance kernels}

-In appendix \ref{Appendix:A}, we give counter examples, one for each elastic distance we have previously defined, showing that these distances do not lead to definite kernels.
+In appendix \ref{Appendix:A}, we give counter examples, one for each previously defined elastic distance, showing that these distances do not lead to definite kernels.
 This demonstrates that the metric properties of a distance defined on $\mathbb{U}$, in particular the triangle inequality, are not sufficient conditions to establish definiteness (conditionally or not) of the associated distance kernel.
 One could conjecture that elastic distances cannot be definite (conditionally or not), possibly because of the presence of the $\max$ or $\min$ operators in the recursive equation.
-In the following sections, we will see that replacing these $\min$ or $\max$ operators by a sum operator allows, under some conditions, for the construction of series of positive definite kernels whose limit is quite directly connected to the previously addressed elastic distance kernels.
+In the following sections, we will see that replacing these $\min$ or $\max$ operators by a sum operator makes possible, under some conditions, for the construction of series of positive definite kernels whose limit is quite directly connected to the previously addressed elastic distance kernels.